prosper20/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The script 9-John_Doe sets the mode of the file hello to -rwxr-x-wx The script 10-mirror_permissions sets the mode of the file hello the same as olleh’s mode.
 The script 11-directories_permissions adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+The script 12-directory_permissions creates a directory called my_dir with permissions 751 in the working directory.